slhck/h26x-extractor/README.md

     +--------------------------------------+---------+
     ....

-## Programmatic usage
+## Programmatic usage (API)

-You can also use this library in your code, e.g.:
+## API

+This program has a simple API that can be used to integrate it into other Python programs.

+For more information see the [API documentation](https://htmlpreview.github.io/?https://github.com/slhck/h26x-extractor/blob/master/docs/h26x_extractor.html).

+Here is an example:

 ```python
 from h26x_extractor.h26x_parser import H26xParser